-PASSED, APPROVED, AND ADOPTED by the City Council of the City of San Fernando at its regular meeting on this \\\\\ of \\\\\, 2018.
+regular meeting on this of OPTED by the City Council of the City of San Fernando at its, 2018.

 Sylvia Ballin, Mayor

 ATTEST:

-Elena Chavez City Clerk of the City of San Fernando
+Elena Chavez City Clerk of the City of San Ferna ndo

-STATE OF CALIFORNIA)COUNTY OF LOS ANGELES)CITY OF SAN FERNANDO)
+STATE OF CALIFORNIA COUNTY OF LOS ANGELES CITY OF SAN FERNANDO)) SS:)

-I, Elena Chavez, City Clerk of the City of San Fernando, do hereby certify that the above and foregoing Ordinance No. \\\\\\ was introduced at the regular meeting of the City Council held on \\\\\ day of \\\\\ 2018, and thereafter at the regular meeting of said City Council, duly held on the \\\\\ day of \\\\\ 2018, was passed and adopted by the following votes to wit:
+foregoing Ordinance Noheld onday of City of San Fernando, do hereby certify that the above and was introduced at the regular meeting of the City Council 2018, and thereafter at the regular meeting of said day of 2018, was passed and vit:

 AYES:

 NOES:

-ABSTAIN:
+ARSTAIN.